|Is Replaced By:||Not Applicable|

 |name||A name for the place4||-|

-1 All components are
+1 All components are optional.

 2 Representations of component values are text strings representing numbers.
 Units should be included using conventional (SI) notation, unless the relevant units or zunits component is present.
 However, if units are given as part of any value component, then for this component these override those given by units or zunits.